By Andrew Cameron and Olaf Grewe

-Throughout its lifecycle, a digital identity enables digital transactions thru its assigned accounts and entitlements.
+Throughout its lifecycle, a digital identity enables digital transactions through all of its assigned accounts and the entitlements assigned to those accounts.
 Although a lifecycle is outlined as a continuum in this document, the reader should expect that:

 The digital identity lifecycle could be distributed across multiple technical solutions in most organizations.

 Some steps in the lifecycle (e.g., authenticate, use) will occur more frequently than others (e.g., merge, delete).

 The workforce identity lifecycle is addressed through three principal business processes: Joiner, Mover, or Leaver.
 The Joiner processes cover all lifecycle phases that facilitate the creation of assets (identities, accounts, group memberships, etc.) to enable identification and access in an enterprise environment.
 The Mover process allows for changes or updates to identity status while still engaged in the enterprise environment and considers the necessary attestation processes to verify access permissions and entitlements.
 The Leaver process covers the series of steps that must occur when an identity is removed from access to the enterprise environment.